marcglasberg/async_redux/README.md

 ### To sum up:

-1. Put your stream subscriptions where they can be accessed by the reducers, but NOT inside of the store state.
+1. Put your stream subscriptions where they can be accessed by the reducers, but NOT inside the store state.

 2. Don't use streams directly in widgets (not in the Connector widget, and not in the dumb-widget).